 Why Is an Electric Car Transmission So Different?

-In contrast, thanks to the wide bandwidth of RPM at which an EV can operate, they only need a single gear to transfer power to the drive wheels form the motor over the speed range.
+In contrast, thanks to the wide bandwidth of RPM at which an EV can operate, they only need a single gear to transfer power to the drive wheels from the motor over the speed range.

 In addition, electric car manufacturers generally choose a single-speed transmission because a bigger, more complex one will add weight, cost, and difficulty of maintenance.